truenas/documentation/content/SCALE/SCALETutorials/Virtualization/AddManageVMDevicesSCALE.md

 ## Adding and Removing Devices

-After creating the VM, the next step is to add and remove virtual devices for that VM.
+After creating the VM, the next step is to add virtual devices for that VM.

 Go to **Virtualization** > **Virtual Machines** and locate the name of the VM you want to modify.
-Expand the VM entry on the **Virtual Machines** widget by clicking the down arrow to the right of the VM name.
-This displays further details for the VM.
+Click anywhere on a VM entry on the **Virtual Machines** widget to expand it and show the options for the VM.

 Click the <i class="material-icons" aria-hidden="true" title="Devices">device_hub</i>**Devices** button to view the devices associated with the VM.